TandaHQ/work-samples/bulk tagging tool (redesign)/README.md

-# Browse Rosters Page Redesign
+# Bulk Tagging Tool Redesign

 This task is a challenge for designers and front end web developers.